CURRENT LAB MEMBERS

 Rebecca Prather worked on mechanisms of community assembly in acorn-dwelling ants for her undergraduate research.
 Rebecca graduated from GW with Research Honors in 2015.

 Philip Horowitz worked on ant diversity patterns across oak forest and marsh habitats for his undergraduate research.
-Philip graduated from GW in 2015.
+Philip graduated from GW as a Harlan Fellow in 2015.

 Paulina Kriska worked on our ongoing efforts to understand turtle ant lineage diversification for her undergraduate research.
 Paulina graduated from GW with Research Honors in 2015.